mbahra/AWS_Data_Engineer/README.md

 ![](images/datalakeDeployment.png)

-To create S3 bucket and upload files into it with running my python scripts locally, I use the boto3 SDK.
+To create S3 bucket and upload files to it with running my python scripts locally, I use the boto3 SDK.

-### 4.1 Creation of a new AWS IAM user
+### 4.1 Creation of a new user to use boto3

-To make boto3 run against my AWS account, I’ll need to provide some valid credentials.
-If you already have an IAM user that has full permissions to S3, you can use those user’s credentials (their access key and their secret access key) without needing to create a new user.
-Otherwise, we have to create a new AWS user and then store the new credentials.
+To make boto3 run against my AWS account, I need to provide some valid credentials.
+To do this, I have to create a new user using AWS Identity and Access Management (IAM), and then store the new credentials.

-To create a new user, I have to use AWS Identity and Access Management (IAM).

 I give the user a name (in my case, boto3user), and enable programmatic access to ensure that this user will be able to work with any AWS supported SDK or make separate API calls.